Thank you for volunteering at the Manitoba Robot Games!

 - Give a wristband to each competitor/team member(s) and one coach associated with that robot.
 Wristbands are only for the builders & operators of the robot, not for parents, siblings, or friends.
 Coaches may also get a wristband, but not coaches’ family.

 Note: the wristbands allow access to a secure & potentially dangerous area.
-We wish to limit access to only those who need to be there. - (Volunteer dependent) – A sticker identifying the robot needs to be applied to each robot.
-This will either be performed at the Check-In or Measurement station, depending on the availability of volunteers.
+We wish to limit access to only those who need to be there. - Ask the competitor to move to the Jigs and Scales table for measurements.

 II.
 Walk-Ups Registration Procedure